trussworks/hello-infra-draft/README.md

 We will not even entertain the notion of serving our application over an unencrypted connection.
 With services like AWS Certificate Manager (ACM)[^acm] and Let's Encrypt making it easy to both provision and rotate TLS certificates, it's an act of negligence to do otherwise.
 Our service will be visited at `https://hello.sandbox.truss.coffee`.

-Here's the Terraform code for provisioning a TLS cert with AWS ACM
+Here's the Terraform code for provisioning a TLS cert with AWS ACM:

 ```terraform
 # TLS certificate